 1. Open Windows Security from the Windows Search.

-2. Click on the Firewall & network protection.
+2. Click on Firewall & network protection.

 3. Click the Restore firewalls to default link.

-4. Click on the Restore Defaults option.
+4. Click on Restore Defaults.

 5. Reset Firewall Settings in Windows 11 Using the Advanced Security Tool